typpo/mjml-chartjs/README.md

 ## Attributes

 The `<mj-chartjs>` tag supports all the attributes of the `<mj-image>` tag.
-View those attributes [here](https://mjml.io/documentation/#mjml-image).
+View those attributes [here](https://documentation.mjml.io/#mj-image).

-In addition to regular image attributes which you can using for sizing and positioning, the component supports the following QR-specific attributes:
+In addition to regular image attributes which you can using for sizing and positioning, the component supports the following chart-specific attributes:

 | Name             | Description                                               | Required? | Default       |
 |------------------|-----------------------------------------------------------|-----------|---------------|